AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/graphql/example-apps/web-component.md

    queryParamName=name
    ```

-   Se estiver se conectando a um serviço do AEM Author, no `aemCredentials` forneça as credenciais de usuário do AEM local.
+   Se você estiver se conectando a um serviço de Autor do AEM, no `aemCredentials` forneça as credenciais de usuário do AEM local.

    ```plain
    # For Basic auth, use AEM ['user','pass'] pair (for example, when connecting to local AEM Author instance)